techdev-solutions/jaxenter-showcase/README.md

 jaxenter.com Spring example
 ===========================

-This is the second step showing how to set up a base Spring Boot application.
-It adds Spring Data REST.
+This is the third step showing how to set up a base Spring Boot application.
+It adds security to the first step.

 Build and run
 -------------